 Power Struggles in the 2000s

 Def Jam Germany was launched in 2000 by Cohen to expand the label's profile internationally.
-Trouble arose for Cohen in 2003 when Murder Inc. Records was investigated for money laundering.
+Trouble arose for Cohen in 2003 when Murder Inc. Records were investigated for money laundering.
 Cohen had championed the label, and the investigation led to a raid of Def Jam's building.
 Around the same time, Cohen left the label for Warner Music Group.

 Antonio L.A.
 Reid took over Def Jam after Cohen's departure.
 Reid and Cohen fought for Jay-Z's contract, and to win the artist, Reid made Jay-Z president of Def Jam.
 Jay-Z's own Roc-a-Fella label had already been bought by Def Jam.
 Jay-Z's presidency contract expired in 2007, and it was not renewed, leaving Reid to step back into a leadership role.

 Since Jay-Z's contract expired, the label has been several other people in the role.
 With Reid taking over immediately following Jay-Z then in 2012 when former Warner Bros.
 Records executive Joie Manda was named the president.

 - What: Hip-hop label Def Jam Recordings, part of the Island Def Jam Music Group

 - Where: Headquartered in New York City, New York